School Wellness Councils

 School-based Wellness Councils must, annually:

-- Convene at least 4 times per year
+- Convene at least 4 times per year (though monthly meetings are recommended)

 - Complete an assessment of their school health environment